This post may contain affiliate links which earns us a small commission. To learn more visit our disclosure page.

 The NNAAP (National Nurse Assistant Assessment Program) is the exam individuals will have to pass in order to get CNA certification in California.
 The exam has two components a written (or oral) and evaluation skills and both have to be passed.
 Prior to taking the NNAAP exam students must have successfully completed a California Department of Public Health (CDPH) approved nurses aide training program.

 Before enrolling in a training program, students should note that the minimum accepted training by CDPH in order to apply for an initial CNA license is 150 hours consisting of:

 Clinical training is done under the supervision of an approved instructor in an approved facility and covers basic patient care skills taught in a training program.

 Program Contents, Requirement & Pre-Requisites

-- Choking precautions and the Heimlich manoeuvre are covered.
+- Emergency Procedures: Choking precautions and the Heimlich manoeuvre are covered.
 Clinical training of 2 hours is also required for this module.

 Upon completion graduates receive Certificate of Completion of the Nursing Assistant Program and are now ready to sit the NNAAP examination (Competency Evaluation Program Testing).

 Some of the basic admission requirements are: be a min. age of 16, proof of ID, GED/HS Diploma or an ATB (Ability to Benefit) with a score of 97.
 In addition all students are also required to pass a physical exam, test for TB and complete electronic fingerprinting within 90 days prior to attending clinical training.
 Other requirements include taking a CPR course.